Sykamino

 Sykamino (Greek: Συκάμινο meaning mulberry) is a town and former community of Attica, Greece.
 Since the 2011 local government reform it is part of the municipality Oropos, of which it is a municipal unit.

 Sykamino has historically been an Arvanite settlement.

 Sykamino is located in the extreme northwestern part of East Attica, on the river Asopos.
-Sykamino is located east of Thiva and south of Chalkida.
-The municipal unit has a land area of 15.643 km² and a population of 1,613 inhabitants at the 2011 census.
-Besides the town of Sykámino (pop.
-910), other villages in the municipal unit are Néo Sykámino (pop.
-272), Pefkiás (233), Kamári (76), and Katifóri (122).
+Sykamino is located east of Thebes and south of Chalcis.
+The municipal unit has a land area of 15.643 km2 and a population of 1,677 inhabitants at the 2021 census.
+Besides the town of Sykámino, other villages in the municipal unit are Néo Sykámino, Pefkiás, Kamári, and Katifóri.